Masetto96/ai-amg/README.md

 - Compute neuro metrics corresponding to valence, that is the brain activity asymmetry.

 ### Music Generation
-- Improve the way clips are created and launched
-    - Listen for beats, when approaching the end create a new clip, launch it when a new loop is starting
 - Refine and improve sonification:
     - Cherry pick best instruments from Ableton